AudioBible/KJV/README.md

 🌏💥🔫﻿﻿

 ## JESUS CHRIST IS LORD!
 I LOVE YOU ALL!
-HOWEVER, I LOVE JESUS CHRIST MORE!
+HOWEVER, I LOVE GODHEAD MORE!